apioo/psx/doc/getting_started/installation.rst

     $ php composer.phar create-project psx/sample .

-The sample project contains an sample API and all classes which you need to start with PSX.
+The sample project contains a sample API and all classes which you need to start with PSX.

 Configuration
 -------------

-The main configuration is defined in the file :file:`configuration.php` which is an simple php array with key value pairs.
+The main configuration is defined in the file :file:`configuration.php` which is a simple php array with key value pairs.
 You must change the key "psx_url" so that it points to the psx public root.
 All other entries are optional.